 Emphasis on preparation for college-level composition with a focus on organizational skills.
-Establishing effective writing strategies through two or more writing projects comprising at least 700 words in total.
+Establishing effective writing strategies through multiple writing projects.
 Prerequisites: Appropriate English placement test score or a grade of C or better in ENG091AA, or permission of Department or Division Chair.
 Course Notes: Students may register for ENG091AA, ENG091AB, and ENG091AC in the same semester but, they must be successfully completed in order.

-SUN# ENG1101

-Emphasis on rhetoric and composition with a focus on expository writing and understanding writing as a process.
+SUN# ENG1101 Emphasis on rhetoric and composition with a focus on expository writing and understanding writing as a process.
 Establishing effective college-level writing strategies through four or more writing projects comprising at least 3,000 words in total.
 Prerequisites: Appropriate writing placement test score, or a grade of C or better in ENG091 or ESL097.

-SUN# ENG1102
+ENG102 3 credits 3 periods SUN# ENG1102